ENEE467-F2025/lab-2/README.md

 # ENEE 467 Fall 2025: Robotics Project Laboratory
-## Lab 2: Introduction to Linux Operating Systems and Python Programming
+## Lab 2: Manipulator Kinematics with the Robotics Toolbox for Python

 This repository contains a Docker container for Lab 2 (Manipulator Kinematics with the Robotics Toolbox for Python) as well as the necessary code templates for completing the exercises.